kirubarajan/narrative_chains/README.md

 # Unsupervised Learning of Narrative Event Chains
 > Nathanael Chambers and Dan Jurafsky (2008)

 An updated implementation of *Unsupervised Learning of Narrative Event Chains* by Chambers and Jurafsky (2008) as part of an independent study project at the University of Pennsylvania, Fall 2019.
 The overall goal of the project is to learn discrete representations of narrative knowledge through **Narrative Events** and orderings known as **Narrative Chains**.
-Examples of identified narrative events are:
+Examples of identified narrative events in the format `(subject, verb, dependency, dependency_type, probability)` are:

 ```
 you kiss girl dobj 0.00023724792408066428